 Serverless Compute

 Serverless computing dynamically manages the compute and network resources that your application requires.
-Instead of you manually provisioning the type and amount of memory, cores, and I/O, DCP matches your workload with the right infrastructure.
+Instead of you managing the fine details, DCP matches your workload with the right infrastructure.

 API Centric Framework

-DCP provides a unified API framework for your code to run anywhere, built from first principles to be intuitive for developers of all backgrounds.
-This API can be called anywhere from anywhere, from a CL to a website.
+DCP provides a unified API framework for your code to run anywhere, built to be intuitive for all developers.
+These can be called anywhere from a CL to a website.

 Run Serverless Anywhere

-DCP converts owned hardware into a serverless computing cluster.
-Every device added to this pool of resources is one less that you have to manually configure.
-Bring the cutting edge of serverless to your own devices.
+DCP lets you run serverless applications on your own hardware, meaning fewer servers you have to manually configure.

 Zero Lock-In

-Unlike other serverless computing solutions, DCP is entirely agnostic to the source of hardware.
-No matter how advanced your application, there is no requirement to migrate data or build for a specific cloud platform.
+Unlike other serverless solutions, DCP is entirely agnostic to the hardware owner.
+There is no requirement to migrate your data or build for a specific cloud platform.

 Performance Management

-Dynamically adjust your application as it is executed.
-Useful for scaling up or down without having to restart work that is in progress, you can also get fine-grained runtime metrics to judge its performance.
+Adjust your application in real time, so you can scale up or down without restarting work in progress.
+You can also get fine-grained runtime metrics to gauge and tune performance.

 Fast Cold Starts

-Hardware is always ready to execute your functions, making the application begin almost instantly.
-Despite this, there is no performance loss when not in use.
-For users who have experienced serverless computing before, DCP solves the "cold start" problem.
+Hardware is always ready to execute your functions and begins working the instantly it receives instructions.
+For experienced serverless users, DCP solves the "cold start" problem.

 Smart Data Parallelism

-Simplify your code with compute.for( ), the function that automatically spreads data and instructions across any architecture.
-By coordinating the flow of parallel work, DCP is a point and click solution.
+Compute.for( ) simplifies your development workflow by automating how work is parallelized and distributed.
+By coordinating these tricky details, DCP is a point and click solution.

+Data Security

+Not all data is created equal, and some is critical to protect.
+Therefore, DCP provides new tools for developers to keep data and algorithms safe given the unique nature of its distributed platform.

+Keep Data Local

+DCP expands your local capacity with secure clusters so you may never need to process in the cloud again.
+This keeps your data and algorithms within your LAN while benefiting from a serverless architecture.

+Verified Infrastructure

+For compute-intensive workloads with sensitive code or data, DCP lets you connect to trusted third party sites.
+Whether your data must remain in a jurisdiction or meet other security requirements, DCP will distribute it accordingly.

+Secure Overlay Network

+Protect data with secure SSH tunneling between servers when scaling beyond your LAN.
+Further, DCP implements cryptographic signatures on every message for tracking and nonrepudiation purposes.

+Secure Code Execution

+By executing in a secure sandbox within the V8 JavaScript engine, code cannot interfere with the underlying device.
+This protects against XSS and CSRF vulnerabilities, and ensures workloads are completely isolated.

+Client-Side Verification

+In addition to standard password and IAM methods, DCP enables Workers to request special identifiers from people accessing their hardware.
+This protects compute nodes from unauthorized users and applications.

+Homomorphic Encryption

+DCP will implement native support for computing on encrypted data using the Microsoft SEAL library.
+Developers will be able to specify an appropriate level of encryption even though it may degrade compute performance.

 Application Ecosystem

-Platforms have revolutionized the world, and many of the most popular software tools let users build and share apps.
-DCP fully supports lets users build, share, and utilize third party apps.
-From disease modelling to ML.
+Platforms have revolutionized the world, and many provide support for user made applications.
+DCP fully supports this, allowing users to build, share, and use 3rd party apps from finance to AI.

 Engaging User Interface

-DCP apps can take on almost every frontend imaginable, from beautiful HTML5 pages to other software packages.
-Your application users can now trigger advanced computations without writing a single line of code.
+DCP apps can take on almost every frontend imaginable, from beautiful HTML5 pages to mobile apps.
+Your users can run advanced computations without a single line of code.

 Interactive Computing

 Build parameters into your apps that can be adapted for different experiments and datasets.
-DCP apps also allow others to back-check computational results for open science and research review.
+DCP apps also allows others to back-check computations for effective collaboration.

 Seamless Backend

-Every app integrates with the DCP compute platform.
-Specify where your app user's workloads execute, whether on a local cluster or in the cloud.
-DCP also contains a deterministic math engine so results stay consistent, regardless of OS.
+Every app integrates with the DCP compute platform, whether on-premises or in the cloud.
+DCP also implements a deterministic math engine so results are identical across operating systems.

 Installation-Free